BillLudwig/Zettelkasten/pages/Topical Authority.md

 - # Notes
 	- Generate related topics using #ChatGPT
-		- > Give me 30 semantically relevant, but unique topics under the main category of "hiking"
+		- > Give me 30 semantically relevant, but unique topics under the main category of "hiking".
+Reduce each down to 3 to 5 word-length keywords.
 		- > Give me 10 different keyword variations of "{{Insert from above}}" that address a different search intent -
 - # References